crossrw/fbd-runtime/README.md

 #### Input variable (*internal code 0x10*)

 #### PID (*internal code 0x11*)
 The calculation can not use the traditional PID algorithm.
-Instead, use the Euler algorithm (Anyway, that called him a good man, who told me about it).
+Instead, use the Euler method (anyway, that called him a good man, who told me about it).
 This algorithm has only two input parameters, quickly sets the output value and is not prone to fluctuations.

 #### Integrator (*internal code 0x12*)